-Serbia: Bridging streams – recent developments in the implementation of the Serbian gas pipeline16.
-January 2020. / News Serbia Energy
+Serbia: Bridging streams – recent developments in the implementation of the Serbian gas pipeline, News Serbia Energy

 Much ink has been spilled in connection with the notorious South Stream project and its cancellation.
 As a brief reminder, the planned pipeline was to transport Russian natural gas under the Black Sea to Bulgaria, and then through Serbia, Hungary and Slovenia, further to Austria.
 The project was finally discontinued in 2014, in the midst of the Ukrainian crisis, due to non-compliance with European Union competition and energy legislation (Third Energy Package), especially the rules on ownership unbundling (preventing Gazprom from simultaneously supplying gas and owning a transmission network), as well as because of concerns about third party access to the pipeline (or lack thereof) and tariff structure.